How many in America?

 Can you take a guess as to how many public schools are in the U.S.?
 Do you have any clue as to how many billionaires might be residing there?
 Read on to find out—and learn a thing or two about each selection’s cultural significance and legacy along the way.

 You may also like: Major conspiracy theories of the last century and the stories behind them

 Automobiles: 286.9 million cars

-Hedges & Company projects that there will be 289.5 million registered cars in 2020, up from 286.9 million in 2018.
+Hedges & Company estimates there are 289.5 million registered cars in 2021, and projects 290.8 million in 2022.
 The year 2016 marked the first time more than 70 million cars were manufactured globally in a year (72,105,435, to be exact).
-That same year, 17.5 million vehicles were sold in the U.S. An astonishing 65% of those were also produced here.
+Electric cars remain a small portion of all cars driven but are making inroads.
+In 2020, there were almost 1.8 million registered EVs in the U.S., a three-fold increase from 2016.

 Churches: 380,000 congregations